BitcoinDesign/Guide/guide/glossary.md

 **Legacy address - [P2PKH](https://en.bitcoin.it/wiki/Transaction#Pay-to-PubkeyHash){:target="_blank"}**<br/>
 Stands for pay-to-pubkey-hash, i.e pay to a hash of the recipient’s public key.
 This was the original address format for bitcoin and is sometimes called *legacy address*.
 Legacy addresses are not segwit compatible, but you can still send BTC from a P2PKH address to a segwit address without any problems.
 The average fee when sending from a P2PKH address is likely to be higher than when sending from a segwit address, however, because legacy address transactions are larger in size.

-*Legacy addresses* begin with the number 1 and are mixed and case sensitive.
+*Legacy addresses* begin with the number 1 and are mixed and case sensitive. <br/>
 For example: `1BvBMSEYstWetqTFn5Au4m4GFg7xJaNVN2`

 **Script address - [P2SH](https://en.bitcoin.it/wiki/Pay_to_script_hash){:target="_blank"}**<br/>
-P2SH, which stands for pay-to-script-hash, was defined in [BIP13](https://github.com/bitcoin/bips/blob/master/bip-0013.mediawiki) and enables more functionality than legacy addresses.
+P2SH, which stands for pay-to-script-hash, was defined in [BIP 13](https://github.com/bitcoin/bips/blob/master/bip-0013.mediawiki) and enables more functionality than legacy addresses.
 The P2SH script function is most commonly used for multisig addresses which can specify, for example, that multiple digital signatures are required to authorize the transaction.
 They are also used to enable non-native segwit transactions using a process known as P2WPKH-in-P2SH.
 This address type is widely supported and can be used to send funds to both P2PKH and Bech32 addresses.

-*Script addresses* start with the number 3 and are mixed and case sensitive.
+*Script addresses* start with the number 3 and are mixed and case sensitive. <br/>
 For example: `3J98t1WpEZ73CNmQviecrnyiWrnqRhWNLy`

 **SegWit address - [Bech32](https://en.bitcoin.it/wiki/Bech32){:target="_blank"}**<br/>